 2 tsp of minced fresh ginger

-2 cups chopped veggies of choice (zucchini and eggplant are good)
+2 cups chopped veggies of choice (zucchini, eggplant, potatoes, carrots)

 1 bunch cilantro, chopped